 The unnecessary strike that sometimes turns ugly grasps Nepal and its major cities once in a while.
 The strikes that are called upon with ill motives affect each and every industrial sector and every class of people.
-Given the mobility with which IT industry can work, people might think that Banda or Strikes do not affect IT sector (of Nepal).
+Given the mobility with which IT industry can work, people might think that Banda or Strikes do not affect Nepal’s IT sector.
 After all, all they need to work is a computer and the internet and they’re off.

 Today we will dig deep and discover the truth of it.